EmberDance/EmberDance.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 title: Ember Dance
 ---

+# Welcome to Ember Dance!

+We are a vibrant community for dancers and musicians dedicated to exploring and celebrating the art of Blues and Fusion Dance in Columbus.

+Check out our [Events Calendar](/events/) and [About](/about/) pages to learn more and join us!